 It is also allied with the Ta’ang National Liberation Army (TNLA) and the Kachin Independence Army (KIA)—Myanmar’s last remaining major ethnic armed groups that have not secured bilateral cease-fires with Naypyidaw since President Thein Sein’s quasi-civilian government took power from the former military regime in 2011.

-The Irrawaddy online journal quoted TNLA spokesman Major Tar Aik Kyaw as saying that a combined force of allied troops did engage in combat with the government last week, but that the conflict occurred about 100 kilometers (62 miles) west of the location cited in state media.
+The Irrawaddy online journal quoted TNLA spokesman Colonel Tar Aik Kyaw as saying that a combined force of allied troops did engage in combat with the government last week, but that the conflict occurred about 100 kilometers (62 miles) west of the location cited in state media.

 He said there had been an increase of government troops in rebel-held Tamoenye and Kutkai townships, resulting in clashes on Dec.
 10 and 13.

 “There was no ambush by our allied troops, apart from the fighting in those townships,” Tar Aik Kyaw told The Irrawaddy.

 Talks by Christmas